Obama, former presidents rally around George W. Bush as library opens

 Bush, a Republican, had historically low popularity ratings for a U.S. president - about 33 percent - when he left office.

 Although most Americans give him credit him for his steadfast response to the September 11, 2001, attacks, many opposed his decision to go war against Iraq on what turned out to be a false claim that Saddam Hussein's regime was stockpiling biological and chemical weapons.
-By the end of Bush's term, a once-vibrant economy was collapsing, fueling an image of an administration gone awry.
+By the end of Bush's term a once-vibrant economy was collapsing, fuelling an image of an administration gone awry.

 But time away from the spotlight has helped Bush in the eyes of many Americans.
 In the days leading up to the dedication of his library and museum, a Washington Post-ABC News poll indicated that Bush's approval rating was 47 percent, about equal to Obama's.

-In his speech to an audience that organizers estimated at 10,000 people, Bush alluded to the difficult choices he faced as president, which is a theme that runs through several of the library's exhibits.
+In his speech, Bush alluded to the difficult choices he faced as president, which is a theme that runs through several of the library's exhibits.

 "One of the things about democracies is people are free to disagree.
 It's fair to say I gave people plenty of opportunities to exercise that right," Bush said with a chuckle.